C0BBL3/party-hub/README.md

 - The **server** interacts with the **database** to securely fetch, store, or delete data using authentication and hashing.

 **Design Rationale:**
 PartyHub integrates analysis tools for accurate party recommendations, enhancing social experiences through intuitive apps tailored for patrons, hosts, and administrators.
-Its user-friendly design, coupled with a focus on data security and legal compliance, ensures reliability and addresses dynamic networking needs effectively..
+Its user-friendly design, coupled with a focus on data security and legal compliance, ensures reliability and addresses dynamic networking needs effectively.